 The motor is connected to a 2.5mm steel rod via a silicon rubber tube coupling.
 The propeller is a press fit onto the 2.5mm steel shaft.

-If you want to minimise friction, we recommend that you use the 2.5mm steel rod with the 4.5mm inner diameter guide tube, together with the driveline bearings.
-That way if the guide tube is not mounted perfectly straight, the shaft shouldn't touch the guide tube’s inside wall.
+When making boats, most people run the steel shaft through a guide tube (the basic one has a 2.7mm inner diameter).
+If you want to minimise friction to a minimum, many people use the 2.5mm steel rod with the 4.5mm inner diameter tube, together with the driveline bearings - as shown on the bottom of page 1 of the catalogue.
+That way if the guide tube is not mounted perfectly straight, it shouldn't touch the guide tubes inside wall.

 What is the difference between the Solar Car kits?

 We have four Solar cars in our range.
 They cater for different audiences:

 BASIC SOLAR CAR (Code: SOLARB) Demonstrates that solar power generation works by powering a fast vehicle.
 Utilises a single one piece panel (No. 4 panel) and the SM17 motor combination.
 Suitable for junior students.
 Also available in a No-solder variant Code: SOLARB-NS).

 SOLAR CAR V2 (Code: SOLARv2) is slower performing vehicle that the above due to the panel used.
 Uses a two-piece panel (No. 11) and the MOTJ2 motor.
 Instead of providing only power, this panel is used to allow the teacher and student to experiment with wiring panels in series and parallel and how the power generated is affected by those changes, under changed lighting conditions (as the sun goes down, or on an overcast day).

 ADVANCED SOLAR CAR (Code: SOLDV) uses a larger (4 piece panel) and has electronics (a Solar Panel Power Controller).
 This kit allows more complexity and versatility for experimentation.